BetweenWalls/Feather-PD2/README.md

 * non-equipment more clearly distinguished from equipment (gems, jewels, charms)
 * items highlighted based on their usefulness
 * notifications for valuable items
-* unidentified unique/set items displayed with sockets (if applicable)
-* regular items displayed with amount of skills and highest skill value
-* superior items displayed with enhanced damage/defense
+* item info (ethereal/socketed/superior/automods/skillmods) displayed
 * shopping for valuable items made easier
 * descriptions for socketed effects on stacked gems/runes
+* descriptions for possible runewords
 * descriptions for crafting/upgrading/socketing/reforging recipes where appropriate
-* descriptions for possible runewords
-* descriptions for maximum possible sockets on 0-socket regular items (if lower than usual)
+* descriptions for maximum possible sockets where appropriate
 * descriptions for item price on regular/magic/rare items

-### Hidden Items:
+#### Hidden Items:
+Nothing is hidden at level 1 - items become hidden as the character levels up.
-* smaller gold piles
+* basic non-equipment: smaller gold piles, low-level potions, low-level gems, scrolls, keys
-* low-level potions
-* low-level gems
-* scrolls
-* keys
-* arrows/bolts
 * regular items that have zero use for runewords
 * regular skill-capable items without skills
 * some of the worst regular/magic equipment bases

 ## Installation
-Download **loot.filter** and save it to your *Diablo II\ProjectD2* folder.
+Download [**loot.filter**](https://github.com/BetweenWalls/Feather-PD2/blob/main/loot.filter) (right-click **Raw** & select **Save link as**) and save it to your *Diablo II\ProjectD2* folder.

 Once in-game, enable these options from the *Settings* menu:
 * Advanced Item Display